Help us improve your experience.

 • Make sure SRX Series Firewall can communicate with Juniper Security Director Cloud fully qualified domain name (FQDN) on respective ports.
 The FQDN of each home region is different.
 See the following table for FQDN mapping details.

-Table 1: Home Region to FQDN Mapping
+Table 1: Region to FQDN Mapping

-Region Purpose Port FQDN
+Region Purpose Port FQDN for IPv4/IPv6

-North Virginia, U.S.
+North Virginia, US

 ZTP